awslabs/aws-sdk-ios-samples/CognitoAuth-Sample/README.md

 1. **CognitoUserPoolAppClientId** Your app client id, i.e 81q37d9nfu607gil4uhopekm4b
 2. **CognitoUserPoolAppClientSecret** _Optional_ Your app client secret, i.e. 45dpc0bk45v8alftrjv4afeu4nduz1b7do5mjqtia36r7cbnl4d9.
 If you don't have a client secret, completely remove this key/string pair.
+3. **PoolIdForEnablingASF** _Optional_ Your pool id, i.e. us-east-2_A3x5147bl.
+If you don't want to enable the adaptive authentication advanced security feature on this pool, completely remove this key/string pair.
-3. **CognitoAuthWebDomain** Your domain, i.e. https://yourdomain.auth.region.amazoncognito.com
+4. **CognitoAuthWebDomain** Your domain, i.e. https://yourdomain.auth.region.amazoncognito.com
-4. **CognitoAuthSignInRedirectUri** Your sign in redirect uri, i.e myapp://signin
+5. **CognitoAuthSignInRedirectUri** Your sign in redirect uri, i.e myapp://signin
-5. **CognitoAuthSignOutRedirectUri** Your sign out redirect uri, i.e. myapp://signout
+6. **CognitoAuthSignOutRedirectUri** Your sign out redirect uri, i.e. myapp://signout
+3. **IdpIdentifier** _Optional_ The provider identifier to authenticate with directly instead of presenting the end user with a list of configured providers.
+Use this if you want to hide the provider name from the end user.
+Remove this key/string pair if unused.
+3. **IdentityProvider** _Optional_  The provider name to authenticate with directly instead of presenting the end user with a list of configured providers.
+Remove this key/string pair if unused.
-6. **CognitoAuthScopes** Array containing scopes to request, i.e. aws.cognito.signin.user.admin
+7. **CognitoAuthScopes** Array containing scopes to request, i.e. aws.cognito.signin.user.admin

 While you are editing the `info.plist` you should also take the time to Configure Custom Uri Schemes as described below.